Chart Color Schemes

 Health outcomes in Branxton - Greta - Pokolbin are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is very high at approximately 55% of the total population, which amounts to around 9,107 people.
-This compares to a rate of 51.9% across the rest of NSW.
-Mental health issues impact 8.8% of residents, while arthritis affects 8.6%.
-Approximately 67.8% of residents declare themselves completely clear of medical ailments compared to 62.6% in the rest of NSW.
-The area has 13.5% of residents aged 65 and over, totaling around 2,226 people, which is lower than the 16.9% in the rest of NSW.
+The rate of private health cover is very high at approximately 55% of the total population (around 9,107 people), which compares to 51.9% across Rest of NSW.
+Mental health issues impact around 8.8% of residents, while arthritis affects about 8.6%.
+Approximately 67.8% of residents declare themselves completely clear of medical ailments compared to 62.6% across Rest of NSW.
+The area has 13.5% of residents aged 65 and over (around 2,226 people), which is lower than the 16.9% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health